 Doctoral Degree in Physical Therapy

 The Doctor of Physical Therapy (DPT) is the most common degree program completed by physical therapy students.
 Students generally engage in clinical internships during all three years of study.
-Some universities offer accelerated DPT programs where students complete both their bachelor's and DPT degrees in five years.
+This program generally lasts three years and offers courses in topics such as

 Physical therapists must gain clinical experience working with patients before practicing on their own.
 Much of this experience comes from internships completed during graduate study.
 Physical therapists should be comfortable working closely with patients before entering the workforce.